 Photo by Joy Lai for Openbook, State Library NSW

-Anne-Marie Te Whiu is an Australian-born-Māori whose whakapapa belongs to Te Rarawa iwi and Scottish, Irish and English.
-She is a freelance poet, editor, cultural producer and weaver whose central praxis focusses on artistic collaboration and platforming the determination and amplification of Indigenous and POC artists.
-She holds a Master of Social Change Leadership (selected for 2025 cohort, Atlantic Fellows for Social Equity, University of Melbourne).
+Anne-Marie Te Whiu is Te Rarawa through her dad's line and pākehā (English/Irish) through her mother's line.
+Born in Australia, she is a freelance poet, editor, cultural producer, facilitator and weaver whose central praxis focusses on artistic collaboration and platforming the determination and amplification of Indigenous and POC artists.
+She holds a Master of Social Change Leadership (AFSE 2025, University of Melbourne).
 Anne-Marie has directed, programmed and curated festivals and events for over 20 years, such as Zillmere Multicultural Festival, Woodford Folk Festival, Home Festival, Queensland Poetry Festival, Brisbane Writers Festival (Aotearoa & Pasifika program, Red Room Poetry - Poetry Month, Fair Trade and more, QTOPIA (Queer First Nations Languages exhibition) and Aotearoa NZ Festival of the Arts - Writers Program.

-Anne-Marie has guest edited multiple poetry collections and journals including Woven (Magabala, 2024), More Than These Bones (Magabala, 2023) Whisper Songs (UQP, 2021), Solid Air: Australia & NZ Spoken Word (UQP, 2019) Debris Journal: Issue 02 Hospitality (2022) and Cordite Journal: 116 Remember (2025).
+Anne-Marie has edited multiple poetry collections and journals including Woven (Magabala, 2024), More Than These Bones (Magabala, 2023) Whisper Songs (UQP, 2021), Solid Air: Australia & NZ Spoken Word (UQP, 2019) Debris Journal: Issue 02 Hospitality (2022) and Cordite Journal: 116 Remember (2025).

-Anne-Marie’s work has been published broadly on various platforms (anthologies, journals, magazines, exhibitions) across Australia and Aotearoa including SBS, In*ter*is*land Collective, Open Book (State Library of NSW), Tupuranga Journal, Awa Wahine, un_Projectors, Kaldor Public Art Projects, BLEED 2022, Contemporary Hum, Another Australia, No Other Place to Stand, Rabbit Journal, Cordite Journal, Australian Poetry Journal and more.
+Anne-Marie’s work has been published broadly on various platforms (anthologies, journals, magazines, exhibitions) across Australia and Aotearoa including SBS Voices,In*ter*is*land Collective, Open Book, Tupuranga Journal, Awa Wahine, un_Projects, Kaldor Public Art Projects, BLEED 2022 (Biennial Live Event in the Everyday Digital), Contemporary Hum, Another Australia, No Other Place to Stand, Rabbit Journal, Kill Your Darlings, Cordite Journal, Australian Poetry Journal and more.

 She has been awarded several fellowships including the Australia Council Individual Projects Fellowship, Neilma Sidney Travel Fund, The Next Chapter Fellowship as well as The Next Chapter Alumni Fellowship.